 Use a Pre-trained OpenVINO model¶

-In this tutorial, you’ll learn how to detect faces in real-time, even on a low-powered Raspberry Pi.
-I’ll introduce you to the OpenVINO, the Open Model Zoo and show you how to run models.
+In this tutorial, you’ll learn how to use a pre-trained face detection model to detect faces in real-time, even on a low-powered Raspberry Pi.

 Run DepthAI Default Model¶